LiRiordan/PythonvsRust/README.md

       pub coords: [f64; N]
 }
 ```
-In order to be able to store as much as possible on the stack rather than the heap we use arrays but this requires passing the struct the length of the vector.
+In order to be able to store as much as possible on the stack rather than the heap use arrays but this requires passing the struct the length of the vector.

 **Example**
 ```rust